orangeseeds/mothDNS/README.md

 # mothDNS
 #### _A simple resursive DNS server made in Go_

 GoMoth is an implementation of a basic recursive DNS server without the use of any exernal libraries other than the standard libraries provided by Go.
 It is a passion project, implemented to learn about how DNS and DNS servers function and specially learn Golang.
+This project is mainly for educational purpose.

 ## References
 - [RFC 1034](https://datatracker.ietf.org/doc/html/rfc1034)